Frequently Asked Questions

-The founders have already talked to INAN, an environmental arm of the Panamanian government about our project and they are willing to provide us some expertise and any native trees we may need to reforest certain parts of the lands we purchase.
+The founders have already talked to INAN, an environmental arm of the Panamanian government about our project and they are willing to provide us some expertise and any native trees we may need to reforest certain parts of the land.

 Furthermore, the core team has learned much about forestry and agro-forestry in the tropics and we hope to attract at least one local botanist/tree specialist to our core team to do an assessment of species.
-For the first year no trees will be cut and little will be planted until the Permaculture Plan is complete.
-This will give us a clear idea as to what and where things will be planted in each zone before any terraforming begins.
+So far we only cut the species we know and which are part of secondary growth from the pastures that were once prevelant here.

 What does it cost to join the Tribe or become a Participant?

-Note that as time goes by there will also be maintenance costs that may be incured & decided by the community and whatever property taxes may need to be paid... which are relatively low in Panama.
+Note that as time goes by there will also be maintenance costs that may be incured & decided by the community.
 Such costs will be split evenly amongst all Participants.

 Are you open to other forms of collaboration?

 Absolutely.
 We will entertain any proposal by an individual or group to us and see if we are able to help and if that is what we can and want to do.
 All such proposals will be discussed through our democratic model.
-(We) here means anyone who is a formal participant in the IPC.
+(We) here means anyone who is a tribe member of the IPC.

 Are there any maps of the land(s) to look at?